Post Installation Setup

 1. Download Selenium Grid 3.141.59

-2. Download Selenium web drivers and put them under the same folder of the Selenium Jar file.
+2. Download Selenium web drivers and put them under the same folder as the Selenium Jar file.

 3. Start the Hub